skippy-io/skippy-io.github.io/docs/tutorials/getting-started-with-skippy-x-junit5.markdown

 has no way to detect this.

 Don't worry - Skippy has you covered!
 Skippy combines JaCoCo's dynamic bytecode analysis with a custom, static bytecode analysis to detect relevant changes.
-To do this, it needs additional information that is stored in  classes.md5:
+To do this, it needs additional information that is stored in .skippy/classes.md5:

+{% if page.permalink == "/tutorials/skippy-gradle-junit5" %}
 ```
 build/classes/java/main:com/example/LeftPadder.class:9U3+WYit7uiiNqA9jplN2A==
 build/classes/java/main:com/example/RightPadder.class:ZT0GoiWG8Az5TevH9/JwBg==